repicao/IH_AB_DA_FT_OCT_2023/Class_Materials/Final_Project/Readme.md

 ### Learning Objectives:

-- Scope and manage a full data analysis project with minimal supervision
+- Scope and manage a full data project with minimal supervision
 - Look for interesting challenges to solve using available data
 - Identify the best approach to solve business problems using data analytics skills
 - Use Tableau or Python visual libraries(or any) at a professional level to visualize insights and present your work
 - Select the algorithm, statistical methods or technical building blocks that give the best results

 ### Rules
-- Team of two people are recommended and is the maximum number allowed per team.
+- Team of two people is recommended and is the maximum number allowed per team.
 An exception might be applied after the approval from the teaching team.
 - Every team has:
   - 7 minutes of presentation time (+1 in case of bonus point)
   - 5 minutes to go into details.
 This could be code, tableau worksheets, etc.